Fualefac/Book-M.E.R.N-Project/README.md

-# Book M.E.R.N Project
- MERN Stack project
+Simple MERN project that allows to add,edit and delete books.